Linux CLI

 Process Management:

-: Display information about running processeskill
+ps: Display information about running processeskill: Terminate a process

 Package Management:

-: Package manager for Debian-based systems
+apt/apt-get: Package management commands for Debian-based systemsdpkg: Package manager for Debian-based systems

 Network Tools: